 Low volume sideways trading

 One classic indicator that a trend is changing is high trading volume.
 So, if the price is stuck in a bound range, bouncing between resistance and support under relatively low volumes, one investor may see this as a trading opportunity.
 While another investor may see this as a lack of interest and assume a likely break through the support level at some point, prompting a strong momentum downward trend.

-In many cases you will see currency exchange charts indicating historic highs and historic lows.
-Many of these patterns are very strong, but every now and again you will see a significant break out on the upside or the downside.
-So, one trader may take a position assuming history will repeat itself and there will be a ceiling and a floor for the trading price.
-Another trader may assume that the momentum behind the uptrend is strong enough to push it through historic resistance and into new territory.
-This move into new territory can often be a breath of fresh air because there are no similar historic trends to compare it against and no resistance to speak of.
+In many cases, you will see currency exchange charts indicating historic highs and historic lows.
+Many of these patterns are very strong, but you will see a significant break out on the upside or the downside every now and again.
+So, one trader may take a position assuming history will repeat itself, and there will be a ceiling and a floor for the trading price.
+Another trader may assume that the momentum behind the uptrend is strong enough to push it through historical resistance and into new territory.
+This move into new territory can often be a breath of fresh air because there are no similar historical trends to compare it against and no resistance to speak of.

 The simple answer to this question is, yes, in the right hands.
-Price action strategies can highlight periods of consolidation, the emergence of new trends and phases of sideways trading.
-The key is to see what’s in front of you as opposed to trying to manipulate the chart data into what you want to see.
+Price action strategies can highlight periods of consolidation, the emergence of new trends, and phases of sideways trading.
+The key is to see what’s in front of you instead of trying to manipulate the chart data into what you want to see.

 The basic difference is that price action incorporates both technical analysis and human input.
 Effectively you are monitoring emerging trends and reading these with varying degrees of discipline and experience.

-While there is a degree of human input with regards to price action trading, there is also a need to be disciplined even if you marginally miss out on a number of trades.
-The idea is fairly blunt, when the turning point occurs, and momentum builds for a new trend, you will be there!
+While there is a degree of human input regarding price action trading, there is also a need to be disciplined even if you marginally miss out on several trades.
+The idea is fairly blunt.
+When the turning point occurs and momentum builds for a new trend, you will be there!